Going out with twins alone feels scary for many moms and dads. Discover simple hacks and ways to be out and about and still survive.

-That was me.
-I couldn’t take my five-month-old twins to the beach the same way I did when their older brother was their age.
+But with twins, this felt all but impossible.
 I considered using a wagon before realizing they’d be too small to sit up on their own.
-I couldn’t push their double stroller through the sand.
-And I definitely couldn’t carry both of them in my arms.
+There was no way I could push their double stroller through the sand, and I definitely couldn’t carry both of them in my arms (much less carry two car seats).

 How to be out with twins alone